simonmichael/hledger/hledger/hledger.m4.md

 Notes:

--B is sensitive to the order of postings when a transaction price is inferred: the inferred price will be in the commodity of the last amount.
+-B is sensitive to the order of postings when a cost is inferred: the inferred price will be in the commodity of the last amount.
 So if example 3's postings are reversed, while the transaction is equivalent, -B shows something different: